elasticRTC/elasticrtc-tools/README.md

 Default region name [None]: us-west-2
 Default output format [None]: ENTER
 ```
-* Use ElasticRTC: Credentials will be requested by tool if they’re not previously configured.
+* **Use ElasticRTC**: Credentials will be requested by tool if they’re not previously configured.
 ```
 ./elasticrtc create …